 Flexcil supports custom fonts, which is awesome for note-taking.
 The app adds the text in a text box, which disappears when you stop typing.
 Each font in the app has unique formatting styles.
 These are not your simple bold or italic, they have everything in between.
 None of the fonts has underline or strikeout, though.
 We hope to see that in the future.

-You can set your shapes tool to auto-deselect, in Flexcil.
+In Flexcil, you can set your shapes tool to auto-deselect.
 This is a feature we have only seen with the eraser tool.
 It’s cool to see it elsewhere.
 Flexcil supports most basic shapes and some irregular ones.
 Once you’ve drawn the shape, you can resize it, change its border thickness and colour.
 Snap to other strokes works for completing shapes when drawing them.
 It doesn’t work when using multiple strokes to draw one shape.
 The app also does not support:

 - Arrows and curved lines, which we hope to see in the future.
 For note-taking, those features are necessary.